Chemical gastropathy

 What causes chemical gastropathy?

-The inside of the stomach is covered by specialized foveolar cells which produce a substance called mucus.
-Mucus protects the cells from the strong acids normally found in the stomach.
-In chemical gastropathy, the foveolar cells have become damaged by substances not normally found in the stomach.
-This damage prevents the foveolar cells from producing mucus.
+Specialized foveolar cells cover the inside of the stomach and produce mucus, which protects the cells from the strong acids normally found in the stomach.
+In chemical gastropathy, however, substances not normally found in the stomach damage the foveolar cells, preventing them from producing mucus.

-The substances that cause chemical gastropathy can come from inside the body or they can be from a source outside of the body.
-The most common cause of chemical gastropathy is the movement of bile or pancreatic secretions into the stomach from the small bowel.
-This is called reflux.
+Substances that cause chemical gastropathy can come from inside or outside the body.
+The most common cause is the movement of bile or pancreatic secretions into the stomach from the small bowel, which is called reflux.
 Other causes include alcohol and non-steroidal anti-inflammatory drugs (NSAIDs).
 Smoking has also been shown to cause chemical gastropathy.

-The diagnosis of chemical gastropathy is made after a pathologist examines a tissue sample from the inside of the stomach under the microscope.
-The tissue sample is removed in a procedure called a biopsy.
-The biopsy is usually performed after the patient is sedated and a camera called an endoscope is inserted into the stomach.
+A pathologist diagnoses chemical gastropathy after examining a tissue sample inside the stomach under a microscope.
+The tissue sample is then removed in a procedure called a biopsy.
+The biopsy is usually performed after the patient is sedated, and a camera called an endoscope is inserted into the stomach.

 The following microscopic features are typically seen in chemical gastropathy:

 • Foveolar hyperplasiaHyperplasia is a word pathologists use to describe an increased number of cells.
-Foveolar hyperplasia means there is an increased number of foveolar cells on the inside surface of the stomach.
-The increased number of cells causes the glands that are normally found on the inside of the stomach to look twisted.
+Foveolar hyperplasia means an increased number of foveolar cells on the inside surface of the stomach.
+The increased number of cells causes the glands normally found inside the stomach to look twisted.
 Pathologists sometimes describe these glands as having a “corkscrew” appearance.
 Small finger-like projections of tissue called villi may also be seen.

 • ErosionErosion is a word pathologists use to describe an injury that damages the cells on the surface of a tissue.
 In the stomach, erosion means a loss of foveolar cells.

-• Intestinal metaplasiaIntestinal metaplasia means that the cells normally found on the inside of the stomach have been replaced by cells normally found on the inside of the small intestine.
-The stomach undergoes this change in order to protect itself from the bile and pancreatic secretions spilling into the stomach from the small bowel.
+• Intestinal metaplasiaIntestinal metaplasia means that the cells normally found inside the stomach have been replaced by cells normally found inside the small intestine.
+The stomach undergoes this change to protect itself from the bile and pancreatic secretions spilling into the stomach from the small bowel.

 chemical gastropathy